ian-IBCIRL/ian-IBCIRL/README.md

 - 🌱 I’m currently re-establishing myself in full stack dev with Code Institute including python and django

 - 💞️ I’m looking to collaborate on AI, VR and more.
+- including making [this](https://github.com/ian-IBCIRL/AskAncestor) one a reality.
+- Check the NDRC pitch deck.

-- 📫 How to reach me here
+- 📫 How to reach me [here](https://ibcirl.com/)

 <!---
 ian-IBCIRL/ian-IBCIRL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.